apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

 #### Working with Spark MLlib's ALS.trainImplicit(....)

-MLlib ALS does not support `String` user ID and item ID. `ALS.trainImplicit` thus also assumes `Int`-only `Rating` object.
+MLlib ALS does not support `String` user ID and item ID. `ALS.trainImplicit` thus also assumes int-only `Rating` object.
 First, you can rename MLlib's Integer-only `Rating` to `MLlibRating` for clarity:

 ```
 import org.apache.spark.mllib.recommendation.{Rating => MLlibRating}
 ```

-In order to use MLlib's ALS algorithm, we need to convert the `viewEvents` into `MLlibRating` required by `ALS`.
+In order to use MLlib's ALS algorithm, we need to convert the `viewEvents` into `MLlibRating`.
 There are two things we need to handle:

-1. Need to map user and item String ID of the ViewEvent into Integer ID as required by `MLlibRating`.
+1. Map user and item String ID of the ViewEvent into Integer ID, as required by `MLlibRating`.
-2. `ViewEvent` object is an implicit event which does not have explicit rating value. `ALS.trainImplicit()` supports implicit preference, which means that if the `MLlibRating` has higher rating value, it means higher confidence that the user prefers the item.
+2. `ViewEvent` object is an implicit event that does not have an explicit rating value. `ALS.trainImplicit()` supports implicit preference.
+If the `MLlibRating` has higher rating value, it means higher confidence that the user prefers the item.
 Hence we can aggregate how many times the user has viewed the item to indicate the confidence level that the user may prefer the item.

 You create a bi-directional map with `BiMap.stringInt` which maps each String record to an Integer index.